Diabetes Vision Screening

 Pregnant women with diabetes should be monitored more closely, due to the potential for pregnancy to aggravate retinopathy.
 Retinopathy screening is often recommended at the beginning of pregnancy and 1-2 more times depending on the individual.
 Talk with your doctor about what frequency is right for you.

-If you don't already have an eye doctor, click here to see specialists in your area (under specialty, select ophthalmology), or call our Find-a-Doctor helpline at 231-935-5886.
+If you don't already have an eye doctor, click here to see specialists in your area (under specialty, select ophthalmology) or call 231-935-0951.

 Warning signs